kballenegger/uber-image-search/README.md

 For the sake of saving time:

 - I did not build a single result screen.
 - I also did not consider how one might return to home screen, from any of the other two screens.
+For now, searching for the empty string does that.

 ### Architecture design decisions